Voruarn/FPS-U2Net/README.txt

-This is the official repo for FPS-U2Net created by Yuxiang Fu, from School of Computer Science, NUIST, Nanjing, China.
+This is the official repo created by Yuxiang Fu, from School of Computer Science, NUIST, Nanjing, China.

-## [FPS-U2Net: Combining the U2Netp and Transformer for Fire Point Segmentation in Remote Sensing Images]
-by Wei Fang, Yuxiang Fu, Victor S. Sheng, from School of Computer Science, NUIST, Nanjing, China.

 ## Citation